Recovery First's Continuum of Rehab Care

 Nurses will perform rounds every 15 minutes to make sure you’re comfortable and to distribute medications as necessary.
 You can also rest assured that you’ll be safe during withdrawal, as we use EarlySense beds to monitor your vital signs.
 This technology can sense if you’re restless at night or if there’s a change in your respiration rate or blood pressure and send an alert to the nurses’ station.

-Our live-in/residential treatment facility is a 28-bed complex where you’ll live with 3 to 5 other people at a time in a sober setting.
-Each apartment has 2 or 3 bedrooms, and each bedroom will house 2 people.
-By the time you move into residential treatment, you should be feeling much better physically, no longer influenced by drugs or alcohol or suffering from withdrawal symptoms.
+Our live-in/residential addiction treatment facility in Hollywood, FL is a 28-bed complex where you’ll live with 3 to 5 other people at a time in a sober setting.
+Each apartment has 2 or 3 bedrooms, and each bedroom will house 2 people in our recovery program.
+By the time you move into residential addiction treatment, you should be feeling much better physically, no longer influenced by drugs or alcohol or suffering from withdrawal symptoms.

 Partial Hospitalization Program